Dr. James K. Liu is the Director of the Center for Cerebrovascular, Skull

 invasive endoscopic endonasal skull base approaches.
 He also specializes

-in cerebrovascular bypass procedures for carotid occlusion, moya moya
+He also has expertise in cerebrovascular bypass procedures for moya moya

-disease, complex aneurysms and skull base tumors, as well as endoscopic-assisted
+aneurysms and skull base tumors, as well as endoscopic-assisted microvascular

 As one of the most active researchers in his field, Dr. Liu has published